GouravOngit/Pyhthon_projects/README.md

-# ⚔️ CyberWarrior: Your All-in-One Cyber Toolkit ⚔️
+# ⚔️ CyberWarrior: Third party firewall and traffic monitoring System  ⚔️

 **CyberWarrior** is the ultimate weapon in your cybersecurity arsenal.
 This project provides a robust, [**e.g., Python-based, lightweight**] solution for [**Describe the main goal: e.g., identifying vulnerabilities, securing networks, or analyzing threats**].